nus-cs2103-AY2021S1/tp/docs/team/jonasngs.md

 * **Enhancement:** Implemented the feature to find items using multiple search parameters.
                    This includes the following functionalities: find contact, find task.
   * **What it does:** This feature allows the user to filter contacts, tasks and events using multiple search parameters.
-  * **Justification:** This feature enhances the product significantly as users might store large numbers of different contacts, tasks and events, and locating a specific information may be tedious.
+  * **Justification:** This feature enhances the product significantly as users might store many contacts, tasks and events, and locating specific information may be tedious.
-  * **Highlights:** This feature required in-depth analysis of the implementation of Contact and Task so that search parameters to find contacts and tasks with could be identified.
+  * **Highlights:** This feature required in-depth analysis of the implementation of Contact and Task.
 As users can provide a variable number of search parameters, defensive programming was employed to ascertain exactly which search parameters were provided before the command is executed.
   * Relevant Pull requests: [\#156](https://github.com/AY2021S1-CS2103T-F12-3/tp/pull/156)
                             [\#257](https://github.com/AY2021S1-CS2103T-F12-3/tp/pull/257)